-A New York City woman in March 2017 filed a lawsuit accusing Mead Johnson of selling baby formula that was contaminated by dead insects, claiming that her infant daughter had to be hospitalized twice after consuming the company’s Enfamil baby formula.
+A New York City woman in March 2017 filed an NEC baby formula lawsuit accusing Mead Johnson of selling baby formula that was contaminated by dead insects, claiming that her infant daughter had to be hospitalized twice after consuming the company’s Enfamil baby formula.

-In a lawsuit entered in the U.S. District Court for the Eastern District of New York, Brooklyn resident Paulina Rodriguez alleges that she was misled into purchasing an unsafe product because of Mead Johnson’s negligent manufacturing processes.
+In an NEC baby formula lawsuit entered in the U.S. District Court for the Eastern District of New York, Brooklyn resident Paulina Rodriguez alleges that she was misled into purchasing an unsafe product because of Mead Johnson’s negligent manufacturing processes.

 Rodriguez said she found insects in the company’s formula on four occasions, starting in November of 2016.

-These lawsuits allege that Mead Johnson knew about the risk of developing NEC, but failed to warn parents of this risk.
+These baby formula lawsuits allege that Mead Johnson knew about the risk of developing NEC, but failed to warn parents of this risk.

-If your child suffered harm from NEC, he or she may require a lifetime of care and medical help to deal with complications of the disease.
+If your child suffered harm from NEC after being fed Enfamil formula, he or she may require a lifetime of care and medical help to deal with complications of the disease.
 Tragically, you may even have experienced a death from this condition.
 When this occurs, you need someone on your side who can fight for justice.

 See other food poisoning lawsuits we're currently taking.